gesiscss/persistent_binderhub/README.md

 ```

 After the first step, run `kubectl get service proxy-public --namespace=$NAMESPACE`
-and copy the IP address under `EXTERNAL-IP`, which is the IP address of JupyterHub.
+and copy the IP address under `EXTERNAL-IP`, which is the IP of the JupyterHub.
 Then run `kubectl get service binder --namespace=$NAMESPACE`
-and again copy the IP address under `EXTERNAL-IP`, which is the IP address of Binder service.
+and again copy the IP address under `EXTERNAL-IP`, which is the IP of the Binder service.

 With the IP addresses you just acquired update your `config.yaml`: